-Studies show that consuming leafy green vegetables and cruciferous vegetables — including such kinds as spinach, broccoli, cauliflower, cabbage, Brussels sprouts, mustard greens, turnip greens, collards, and kale — can dramatically protect against the occurrence of various types of cancers, especially colon, breast and prostate cancers.
+Studies show that consuming leafy green vegetables and cruciferous vegetables — including spinach, watercress, broccoli, cauliflower, cabbage, Brussels sprouts, mustard greens, turnip greens, collards and kale — can dramatically protect against the occurrence of various types of cancers, including colon, breast and prostate cancers.

-Spinach is able to slow down cancerous cell formation because it defends against DNA damage and limits oxidative stress through the presence of such antioxidants as neoxanthin and violaxanthin.
-(4) According to studies, spinach’s carotenoids protect cells from mutations which can ultimately lead to cancerous tumor growth.
+Spinach is able to slow down cancerous cell formation because it defends against DNA damage and limits oxidative stress through the presence of antioxidants like neoxanthin and violaxanthin.
+(5) These powerful carotenoids protect cells from mutations that can ultimately lead to cancerous tumor growth.

 Spinach nutrition also contains both chloroplast and chlorophyll.
-Studies have found that because of these properties, spinach acts as a cancer protector by pulling out carcinogenic substances from the body, detoxifying the body, reducing inflammation, and slowing free radical damage.
-(5)
+Because of this, studies have found that spinach acts as a potent cancer-fighting food by pulling out carcinogenic substances from the body, detoxifying the body, reducing inflammation and slowing free radical damage.
+(6)

 2. Defends Against Heart Disease

-Spinach limits inflammation in the body, which is one of the main risk factors associated with heart disease development.
-Studies show that spinach can protect heart health by improving the functions of nitric acid, which improves circulation, blood pressure, and blood vessel health.
-(6) Spinach contains two antioxidants called neoxanthin and violaxanthin which researchers have identified as being extremely useful in lowering body-wide inflammatory responses.
-Spinach is one of the best known sources of these specific compounds.
+Thanks to its antioxidant content, spinach limits inflammation in the body, which is one of the main risk factors associated with the development of coronary heart disease.
+Studies show that spinach can protect heart health by enhancing the functions of nitric acid, which improves circulation, lowers blood pressure and promotes blood vessel health.
+(7) Spinach is also rich in many specific carotenoids that have been linked to decreased inflammation and chronic disease prevention.
+(8)

 Spinach nutrition is able to help heal blood vessel-related problems, including atherosclerosis and high blood pressure.
-The protective compounds found in spinach work together to keep arteries clear of dangerous plague build up, to lower cholesterol levels, fight high blood pressure, increase blood flow and to maintain healthy, strong blood vessels.
+The protective compounds found in spinach work together to keep arteries clear of dangerous plaque buildup, lower cholesterol levels, fight high blood pressure, increase blood flow and maintain healthy, strong blood vessels.

-The fiber found in spinach also works to reduce high cholesterol levels and slows down the absorption of glucose into the blood stream.
-Together these factors greatly reduce the risk of having a heart attack or stroke.
+The fiber found in spinach also works to reduce high cholesterol levels and slow the absorption of sugar into the bloodstream.
+(9, 10) Together these factors greatly reduce the risk of having a heart attack or stroke.

 3. Boosts Immunity